AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48300-return-cannot-be-created-if-configurable-product-removed.md

 1. Enable RMA on the storefront at **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Sales]** > **[!UICONTROL Sales]** > **[!UICONTROL RMA Settings]**.
 1. Create a configurable product.
-1. On the front end, create an account (and/or log in).
+1. On the storefront, create an account (and/or log in).
 1. Add a configurable product to the cart as the first item.
 1. Add any simple product afterward.
 1. Place the order.